Fastec Racing Honda CB750 Cafe Racer

 Motogagdet M.ride clock with a custom Fastec mount

 There are numerous subtle touches that further accentuate the overall finish of this build.
-Details like a LED taillight and indicators [turn-signals], cleverly concealed in the rear hoop.
+Details like an LED taillight and indicators [turn-signals] that are cleverly concealed in the rear hoop.

 CB750 Custom integrated taillight